thecannons/BaseBuilding-DayZ/basebuilding/dayz_1.world/dayz_code/compile/README.txt

 player_build - with ActiveCombat 1.1 compatibility:
 This version assume player is already in combat and places him out after 3 seconds.
 Than builder script begins
-The player can then be placed back into combat there after during building mode
+The player is placed into combat if build is canceled

 player_build normal
-This version does not check if player is already in combat, but will cancel build if player is set into combat
+This version does not check if player is already in combat, but will cancel build if player is set into combat.
+Will not set in combat after player is done

 ###SECTION 2
 fn_selfActions.sqf This handles all DayZ actions, ie removal actions, cooking actions, etc.